THE REGIONAL

 YMCA Greenknoll Camp phone number is 203.775.9363.
 Someone is always available in the office during camp hours.

 As a licensed camp, we must follow strict guidelines.
-You must fill out a permission form and give the medication to the camp director or first aid provider in the original container, physician’s name, and dosage and expiration date.
-The medication is locked up and the first aid provider will administer the prescription per instructions from you and your physician.
-The permission form must also be signed by your child’s physician and by you.
+You must fill out an Authorization for Medication form and give the medication to a camp staff or first aid provider in the original container, physician’s name, and dosage and expiration date.
+The medication is locked up and a trained staff will administer the prescription per instructions from you and your physician.
+The Authorization for Medication form must also be signed by your child’s physician and by you.
+In some cases an Individual Care Plan will be needed.

 Yes, Campers should bring a brown bag type lunch, which will be stored in large lunch bags and brought to the walk in cooler until lunchtime.
 Clearly mark the campers name on lunch bags.
 No glass containers!!!
 Any food allergies your child has should be indicated on the medical form.